Dodgers pummel Pirates 9-0 for 6th straight win, gain on SF

+LOS ANGELES (AP) — The chants of “MVP!
+MVP!” rose up from the sellout crowd as Max Muncy approached the plate.
+He had to stifle a smile at the noise.

-LOS ANGELES (AP) — Max Muncy slugged two homers and drove in five runs to highlight a power performance by the Los Angeles Dodgers in a 9-0 win over the Pittsburgh Pirates on Wednesday night.
+Muncy slugged two homers and drove in five runs to highlight a power performance by the Los Angeles Dodgers in a 9-0 win over the Pittsburgh Pirates on Wednesday night.

+Muncy received two MVP votes in 2019.
+He figures to rate much higher in the voting this season, with the left-handed slugger generating consistent offense while Cody Bellinger struggles and Mookie Betts is sidelined.

+“That’s probably one of the cooler moments I’ve ever had in my career,” Muncy said about the chants.
+“But the most important thing is winning and getting this team back in the World Series.
+Whatever I can do to help the team win, that’s what I’m going to do.”

+Muncy has five homers in his last three games, and 28 on the season.

+“There’s no ebbs and flows, he’s very consistent in getting on base, driving in runs and slugging,” Dodgers manager Dave Roberts said.
+“Now there’s that MVP talk, and it’s well deserved.”

-The Dodgers earned their sixth straight win and moved within three games of the NL West-leading San Francisco Giants, who lost to the New York Mets in 12 innings.
+The Dodgers earned their sixth straight victory and moved within three games of the NL West-leading San Francisco Giants, who lost to the New York Mets in 12 innings.

 AJ Pollock and Corey Seager also homered as the Dodgers built a big lead early and cruised after outlasting the Pirates in a pair of low-scoring one-run games.
 Los Angeles beat Pittsburgh for the 16th straight time, extending its franchise record.